aspose-words/Aspose.Words-Documentation/net/developer-guide/linq-reporting-engine/template-syntax/using-conditional-blocks/_index.md

 ## Working with Table-Row Conditional Blocks

-A table-row conditional block is a conditional block which body occupies single or multiple rows of a single document table.
+A table-row conditional block is a conditional block which body occupies single or a few rows of a single document table.
 The body of such a block (as well as the body of its every template option) starts at the beginning of the first occupied row and ends at the end of the last occupied row as follows.

 **Note –** Table rows occupied by different template options in the following template are highlighted with different colors.